Medical Service Dogs: When a Pet Becomes More Than a Companion

-It can be caused by a number of different genetic abnormalities or by different types of head injuries after birth.
-Epileptic seizures can also develop at any age and they often begin with no warning signs!
-In fact, in about two-thirds of the cases, the cause is totally unknown.
+It can be caused by several different genetic abnormalities or by different types of head injuries after birth.
+Epileptic seizures can also develop at any age, and they often begin with no warning signs!
+In fact, in about two-thirds of the cases, the cause is unknown.

-Epileptics often confine themselves to their home because they are afraid to go out in public.
-They don't want to have a seizure while driving or while at a store, a social gathering, or even while walking in a park.
+People with epilepsy often confine themselves to their homes because they are afraid to go out in public.
+They don't want to have a seizure while driving or at a store, a social gathering, or even while just walking.
 It's unsafe and embarrassing.

 Many even forego working because they are afraid of having seizures at work in front of their co-workers.
-For these reasons, epileptics often lose their independence.
+For these reasons, people with epilepsy often lose their independence.

-Having a dog can often change all this and give epileptics their life back!
-Some dogs are able to sense when a seizure is coming on 1-45 minutes before it actually happens, the timing depending on the person.
+Having a dog can often change all this and give people with epilepsy their life back!
+Some dogs can sense when a seizure is coming on 1-45 minutes before it happens, the timing depending on the person.

-Their accuracy is remarkable with many dogs predicting these seizures with 100 percent accuracy and the dog actually knows well before the human knows!
+Their accuracy is remarkable, with many dogs predicting these seizures with 100 percent accuracy.
+The dog knows well before the human knows!

-Many dogs will also stay with the person while they are having the seizure and help them in various ways.
-Some will make sure they stay lying down even when a seizure is really bad.
+Many dogs will also stay with the person while they have the seizure and help them in various ways.
+Some will make sure they stay lying down even when the seizure is bad.

-They also provide comfort to the epileptic to keep them calm.
-Dogs can help epileptics wake up after a seizure so it doesn't get worse.
-Dogs can even bring the phone to the person or be trained to push a special button to call 9-1-1.
+They also provide comfort to the person with epilepsy to keep them calm.
+Dogs can help people with epilepsy wake up after a seizure, so it doesn't get worse.
+Dogs can even train to bring the phone or push a select button to call 9-1-1.

-A dog that can detect an epileptic seizure before it actually happens is sometimes called a seizure alert dog (SAD).
-A dog that help people during an epileptic seizure is sometimes called a seizure response dog (SRD).
+A dog that can detect an epileptic seizure before it happens is sometimes called a seizure alert dog (SAD).
+A dog that helps people during an epileptic seizure is sometimes called a seizure response dog (SRD).

-These dogs are also sometimes just referred to as seizure dogs and many dogs can alert and assist.
-It would also be fully justified to call them heroes because what they do is absolutely amazing!
+SRD dogs are also known as seizure dogs, and many canines can alert and assist.
+It would even be fully justified to call them heroes because what they do is fantastic!

 What's most remarkable about seizure alert dogs and seizure response dogs is that they don't always have to be specifically trained for this.
-In fact, many seizure dogs develop these behaviors spontaneously after they have bonded with a human that has seizures and even after living with a human for a long time that suddenly develops seizures.
+Many seizure dogs develop these behaviors spontaneously after bonding with a human who has seizures, and even after living with a human for a long time, that suddenly develops seizures.

-No one knows for sure how dogs are able to detect seizures before they happen or how they understand it's an emergency situation but some scientists believe they smell a chemical change in their human.
+No one knows how dogs can detect seizures before they happen or how they understand it's an emergency, but some scientists believe they smell a chemical change in their human.

-One of the best documented cases of a spontaneous seizure response dog was published in the June 2010 issue of the research journal, "Epileptic Disorders."
+One of the best-documented cases of a spontaneous seizure response dog was published in the research journal’s June 2010 issue, "Epileptic Disorders."